vignesh191/news-agent/README.md

 python client.py
 ```

-This will fetch business news with TikTok summaries and display the results.
+This will fetch business news with YouTube summaries and display the results.

 ## 🛠️ **Development Setup**